Idaho First-Time Home-Buying Assistance Programs & Grants

 Let’s take a closer look at many of the first-time homebuyer programs available in Idaho, including those that welcome buyers who have low incomes, limited down payments, and less-than-stellar credit scores.
 If you aren’t sure where you want to settle in the state, consider looking in one of the best affordable places to live in Idaho.

-The Idaho Housing and Finance Association is a private mortgage lending institution that administers affordable housing resources in Idaho, including first-time and repeat buyer down payment assistance programs and conventional and government-insured mortgages for low-income homebuyers.
+The Idaho Housing and Finance Association (IHFA) is a private mortgage lending institution that administers affordable housing resources in Idaho, including first-time and repeat buyer down payment assistance programs and conventional and government-insured mortgages for low-income homebuyers.
 Examples include:

 1. Idaho Housing First Loan